Buying a gift for someone moving abroad or who is already an expat can be challenging.

 Some options are:

-It’s something they may be paying for anyway and so it will be a pleasant surprise to have the cost covered for a year or something they want but just can’t justify the cost of.
-Plus they don’t take up valuable luggage space and they don’t present any problems when you’re moving overseas!
+It’s something they may be paying for anyway and so it will be a pleasant surprise to have the cost covered for a year or it could be something they want but just can’t justify the cost of as they’ve been saving to make the big move.

 Some options are: